• The Upfit Insider

 4. What Are the Best Box Truck Body Brands?

-5. Can You Finance a Used Truck with an Upfit?
+5. Can You Finance a Used Box Truck with Upfit?

 6. What Is Liftgate Delivery?

-A box truck with liftgate makes freight delivery possible even at locations without a dock — ideal for service calls, construction sites, or home deliveries.
+A box truck with liftgate makes freight delivery possible at sites without docks.

 Liftgate in action — crucial for jobsites or home deliveries without docks or ramps.